Proven Orthopedic Rehabilitation Expertise

 Our specialists have extensive experience providing the medical, nursing and therapy care necessary to help every patient maximize their abilities and maintain their independence.

-Services are available through inpatient hospital stays, and follow-up treatment can be scheduled through our outpatient medical clinic and community-based therapy programs.
+Services are available through inpatient hospital stays, and follow-up treatment can be scheduled through our outpatient medical clinic and community-based outpatient therapy programs.

 The Orthopedic Rehabilitation Team at Methodist Rehab is led by a physiatrist – a physician who specializes in physical medicine and rehabilitation and may also have further sub-specialty training in a specific area of rehabilitation medicine.